 Well, like a good aviator’s timekeeper, a diving watch is designed to be as legible as possible and the new dial easily kills two birds with one stone: it is easy to read and it doesn’t look like a Submariner!
 Trying to make the watch look as original as possible, the British designers even ditched the traditional external bezel moving the unavoidable diving scale on the bezel flange.
 This, by the way, makes the watch more versatile, since, from afar, it looks like a nicely crafted pilot and you can easily wear it with a bomber jacket without attracting quizzical glances.

 To set the timer, you will have to operate the crown, which is placed at two o’clock.
-Well, here lays the main problem of this model.
+Well, here lies the main problem of this model.
 A more serious brand that doesn’t have to cut costs aggressively just to stay profitable would have modified the base caliber to move the setting crown from the standard position at 3 hours to a more symmetrical place at four o’clock.
 Chr.
 Ward, on the other hand, had to leave the crown intact to keep the price down, thus making the watch look somewhat crude, or even cheap.

 Still, the rest of the body looks nice, including the satin-finished screw-in backplate that sports a nicely executed engraving that depicts the Makaira (also known as Indo-pacific blue marlin) fish.

 According to the company’s website, the Makaira Pro 500 will go on sale at the end of October 2012 and will be priced at £499, which roughly converts into $790 USD or €630.

 Photos: Chr.
 Ward